elwyncrestha/spring-email-microservices/README.md

 ## hystrix-dashboard
 This component allows to monitor our micro services (log streams).
 It exposes hystrix.stream at out edge

 ## client-frontned
-This should be an angualr app client frontend.
-Didn't have time to finished :/
+This should be an angular app client frontend.
+Didn't have time to finished :/.
+Is it possible to run. login form is working because underlying auth-service not using reactive web, so CORS was easy to setup (not ideal i know).
+Email sending not working because of 401 on OPTIONS call from angular (CORS problem as said before).